Mock_Willett Lab Home

 OUR mission

-A limiting factor in addressing unmet clinical needs in the musculoskeletal field has been that the musculoskeletal system is often studied and treated as independent tissues rather than functionally integrated units.
-Our overall research focuses on a systems integration approach to musculoskeletal disease and regenerative engineering by applying novel imaging and engineering approaches to mechanistic biology problems.
+The musculoskeletal system is too often studied and treated as independent tissues rather than functionally integrated units.
+Our research takes a systems integration approach to musculoskeletal disease and regenerative engineering, applying novel imaging and engineering tools to mechanistic biology problems.

 Research

-Research in the Willett lab combines mechanical engineering, vascular biology and musculoskeletal tissue regeneration.
-Our work integrates mechanics principles and analytical tools with molecular biology techniques to uniquely address challenges of musculoskeletal disease and regeneration.
+Research in the Willett Lab integrates mechanics principles and analytical tools with molecular biology techniques to uniquely address the challenges of musculoskeletal disease and regeneration.

 More about research in the Willett Lab